“Oh,” she responded, “I guess this isn’t the time to invite you guys to come to Williamsburg with us for Thanksgiving, then.”

 Friday we took pretty easy, with an outing to a very fantastic park called Kidsburg that Shayla recommended, and lunch at The Cheese Shop in Merchant’s Square in Williamsburg, plus a couple of tasty samples at the candy shop afterward.
 It felt a little like being in Hogsmeade, with people everywhere and tons of tiny, quaint shops jammed with families and customers.

-ranch condo, Ella did quiet time while Bart and Ani napped (and I read some of E. Lockhart’s forthcoming YA book, We Were Liars), and then when Ella was finished, we went on a little outing together so Bart and Ani could continue snoozing.
+Back at the ranch condo, Ella did quiet time while Bart and Ani napped (and I read some of E. Lockhart’s forthcoming YA book, We Were Liars), and then when Ella was finished, we went on a little outing together so Bart and Ani could continue snoozing.
 We wandered around the activity center at the resort, played several holes of mini golf and played on the playground until both of us were in danger of frostbite.

 We had Thanksgiving leftovers for dinner (and Ben and Shayla came over to join us, bringing along some of THEIR leftovers, including the best sweet potato casserole I’ve ever eaten), and then played games until way after our bedtime, including a long run of Nerts, which is one of my all-time favorite games (would it be bragging to mention that I smoked everyone else?
 Okay; I won’t mention it).